jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users.md

 Delete files using Jupyter Lab will create a *.Trash* hidden folder in your HOME directory.
 To remove completely files, please access using SSH to `frontend.recas.ba.infn.it`.
 The content of the *.Trash* folder contribute to your quota.

 ## 7) Service request
-Jupyter Lab on HPC/GPU cluster is available only for those users with a ReCaS-Bari HPC/HTC account active and the access to the JupyterHub service enabled.
+Jupyter Lab on HPC/GPU cluster is available only for those users with a **ReCaS-Bari HPC/HTC account active** and the access to the **JupyterHub service enabled**.
 Both of them can be request using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2).

 In the following image you can see how to request the ReCaS account, the access to the JupyterHub and the access to the GPU.